Mixed Hodge Structures on Alexander Modules: Maps between Local Systems

 Here ``UCT'' stands for the maps defined in \ref{lem:UCT}, and $\Res$ (abusing notation) is the canonical isomorphism induced by the isomorphism of $R$-modules $\Res$ of Definition \ref{dfn:Res}.
 Here we only assume that $U$ is a topological space and $f:U\to \C^*$ is a continuous map. \end{prop}

-\begin{proof} Throughout this proof, all homology and cohomology groups will be on the space $U$, so we will ommit it for brevity.
+\begin{proof} Throughout this proof, all homology and cohomology groups will be on the space $U$, so we will omit it for brevity.
 Also, $k$ is always viewed as the $R$-module $R/sR$, via the map sending $1$ to $1$.

 The naturality of tensor-hom adjunction in the definition of $\UCT_R$ in Lemma \ref{lem:UCT} tells us that the following diagram commutes:

 Recall Remark \ref{rem:Rvee}.
 For the purposes of the map $H^i(\pi_{\cL}^\vee)$, $\ul{k}^\vee$ is seen as the bounded complex $\ov\cL\xrightarrow{s}\ov\cL$, sitting in degrees $0$ and $1$.
 Recall that, by truncation, we also identified $\ul{k}^\vee$ with $\Extt^1_R(\ul{k},\underline R)[-1]$.